joyfuluj/UBC-Forum/Implementation.md

         - AJAX posts marked as threads, so users may interact with each other live.(Adam) All comment sections are live updated with the most recent comments using polling and progressively loading comments as the user scrolls
         - Collapsable threads.
 (Adam)
             Comments sections, and option menus in mobile sites are collapsable.
-The User can clear the comments by clicking the close button
+The User can clear the comments by clicking the close button using javascript to fetch the comments of the clicked comments button

 ### Registered Users:
     MAJOR: